johanahg/MurderMadness/README.md

 # MurderMadness
-A basic MurderMadness game (similiar to cluedo) made for a class group project.
+A basic MurderMadness game (similiar to cluedo) extended from our first project which only produced text outputs.
+Collaboratively worked with Nina Wong (ninamichellewong10), Felix Nagel and Stuart Hood to complete this game for a class group project.

 Here's what our UI looks like!